fenok/galaxis/README.md

 -   `body` - body of the request.
 -   `headers` - headers of the request.
 -   `lazy` - boolean, lazy requests are not performed automatically.
+-   `optimisticResponse` - optimistic value for `data` field.
 -   `disableSsr` - boolean, if `true`, there will be no network request on server.
--   `optimisticResponse` - optimistic value for `data` field.
+-   `disableInitialRenderDataRefetchOptimization` - boolean, if `true`, the query with this request may refetch itself on initial render even with cached data, depending on `fetchPolicy`.
--   `rerunLoadingQueriesAfterMutation` - boolean, if `true` and this `RequestData` object is used in mutation, loading queries will be forced to refetch from network.
+-   `disableLoadingQueriesRefetchOptimization` - boolean, if `true`, the mutation with this request will not cause loading queries to refetch.
 -   `getUrl` - function for generating request's URL.
 -   `getId` - function for generating request's id. _Requests with the same id are considered the same_.
 -   `processResponse` - function that returns data or throws an error based on request's `Response` (native).